buildingfirefoxos/site/building-blocks/value-selector.md

 (SYSTEM COMPONENT)

-Provides a way for the user to select one of more values, usually from a Form interface.
-Most commonly associated with forms (eg: Setting up a Calendar event).
+Value selectors allow users to select one of more values from a single form field.

 ### Single selector